-Bringing people together for a common good has been a lifelong passion for Rena Cotsones.
+Bringing people together for a common good has been a lifelong passion for Dr. Rena Cotsones.

-She worked with NIU engineering, community college and industry leaders to create NIU Engineering @ RVC, a community-based, industry-integrated engineering baccalaureate completion program in Rockford, Illinois.
+During her NIU career, Dr. Cotsones has worked with regional partners to create and implement collaborative approaches to advancing education, economic development, workforce development, and innovation initiatives in northern Illinois and Chicagoland.
+For example, she worked with NIU engineering, community college and industry leaders to create NIU Engineering @ RVC, a community-based, industry-integrated engineering baccalaureate completion program in Rockford, Illinois.
 This collaborative workforce solution has inspired the development of other innovative approaches to education and workforce development in the region and won the 2017 Award of Excellence for Talent + Place Development from the University Economic Development Association (UEDA).
-She is also a member of the university leadership team guiding the development of the Northern Illinois Center for Community Sustainability, the NIU hub of the emerging University of Illinois-led Discovery Partners Institute/Illinois Innovation Network.

 Amy Jo Clemens is the director of the Northern Illinois University Center for P-20 Engagement.
 She has spent 30 years in education, with more than 15 of those years in policy development, program delivery and student advocacy.